sanjusoftware/asposeslides/README.md

 * :ppt parameter represents the ppt that needs to be merged with dest_ppt.
 * :position parameter represents the index of the dest_ppt at which the slides form src_ppt needs to be inserted
 * :replace parameter (default false) indicates if you want to replace the slide in dest_ppt at the given position or not.

+## TODO
+* Extend the gem for other slide operations like add, delete, reorder etc

 ## Contributing